 Instructions

-- ONION AND GARLIC: Heat the coconut oil in a large cast iron pot (nonstick will work as well, cook times are just longer since it doesn't hold/generate heat as well) over medium-high heat.
-Once the coconut oil has melted, add the onion and garlic; cook for 5 minutes, or until the onion becomes softened.
+- Heat the coconut oil in a large, cast-iron pot (nonstick will work as well; cook times are just longer since it doesn’t hold heat as well) over medium-high heat.
+Once coconut oil has melted, add onion and garlic; cook 5 minutes or until onion becomes softened.

-- CHICKPEAS AND SQUASH: Add the drained and rinsed chickpeas and the cubed squash (See Note 2).
-Cook, still over medium heat, stirring frequently, for 7-9 minutes or until becoming tender.
+- Add drained and rinsed chickpeas and cubed squash (see note 3).
+Cook, still over medium heat, stirring frequently, 7–9 minutes or until becoming tender.
 Using the back of a wooden spoon, crush down some of the chickpeas slightly to release the starch.
 This will help thicken the stew and add a nice texture.

-- SEASONINGS: Add in the tomato paste and cumin, chili powder, turmeric, garam masala, salt, cinnamon, cayenne pepper (optional -- leave out if sensitive to heat), and black pepper.
-Cook, stirring constantly, for 2 minutes or until spices are fragrant.
+- Add tomato paste and cumin, chili powder, turmeric, garam masala, salt, cinnamon, cayenne pepper (optional—leave out if sensitive to heat), and black pepper.
+Cook, stirring constantly, 2 minutes or until spices are fragrant.

-- TOMATOES: Add in both cans of undrained crushed fire-roasted tomatoes.
-Cook, stirring constantly for 1 minute.
+- Add both cans of undrained crushed fire-roasted tomatoes.
+Cook, stirring constantly, 1 minute.

-- STOCK AND COUSCOUS: Add in the vegetable stock and couscous.
-Bring to a boil, and then reduce the heat to medium-low and simmer, covered, for 15-22 minutes or until squash is crisp-tender (it should still have some bite to it, not be mushy!) and couscous is cooked through.
-Stir every 3-4 minutes to keep the couscous from sticking to the bottom.
-If the couscous isn't cooking through or the squash is not softening, slightly increase the heat.
-If it's heavily boiling, slightly decrease the heat.
+- Add vegetable stock and couscous.
+Bring to a boil, then reduce heat to medium-low and simmer, covered, 15–22 minutes or until squash is crisp-tender (it should still have some bite to it, not be mushy!) and couscous is cooked through.
+Stir every 3–4 minutes to keep couscous from sticking to the bottom.
+If couscous isn’t cooking through or the squash is not softening, slightly increase heat.
+If it’s heavily boiling, slightly decrease heat.

-- FINISHING: Stir in the peas to warm through.
-Add in the lemon juice and zest (add slowly to preference, you may not want as much as the recipe indicates) and fresh herbs.
-Taste and season again with salt and pepper here, I add another 1/4 teaspoon salt and 1/8 teaspoon pepper.
+- Stir in peas to warm through.
+Add 1/2 teaspoon lemon zest and 1–2 tablespoons lemon juice (add slowly to preference; you may not want as much) and fresh herbs.
+Taste and season again with salt and pepper; I add another 1/4 teaspoon salt and 1/8 teaspoon pepper.
 Spoon stew into bowls and serve with a dollop of Greek yogurt if desired.

 Video